 Well-known and Respected Leader

 Ousamequin, meaning Yellow Feather, was born near what is modern Bristol, Rhode Island in 1581.
 His people were one of many smaller communities loosely connected as the Wampanoag community.
-The Wampanoag people occupied modern eastern Rhode Island, through modern Connecticut, Massachusetts and into modern Maine.
+The Pokanoket people occupied modern eastern Rhode Island, through modern Connecticut, Massachusetts and into modern Maine.
 He was a well-known and respected leader among other Native leaders.
 The title Massasoit roughly translates as the Sachem (Leader) of the Sachems, or Great Leader.
 When Massasoit Ousamequin learned more Europeans were exploring along the coast, he decided he needed to meet these hairy-faced strangers for himself.
 He’d encountered other Europeans.
 Ships had been coming from Europe for nearly a century before the Mayflower arrived.

-The past decade had been horrendous for the Wampanoag people.
+The past decade had been horrendous for his people.
 War parties from the north and northwest had swept through in raids from 1607 to 1615.
-But by far Massasoit Ousamequin’s greatest enemy proved to be the invisible epidemic that left three of every four Wampanoag people dead.
+But by far Massasoit Ousamequin’s greatest enemy proved to be the invisible epidemic that left three of every four people dead.
 He and his warriors could fight human enemies, but they had no defense against this invisible, and previously unknown, great sickness.

 Bring in an Interpreter